-5. Residents of Parcel 1 Currently Receive Adequate Solid Waste Collection.
+5. PAA Residents Currently Receive Adequate Solid Waste Collection.

-The evidence shows that residents of Parcel 1 have the option to receive garbage collection services provided by Lauderdale County twice a week, depending on what they are willing to pay for such services.
+The evidence shows that residents within the PAA have the option to receive garbage collection services provided by Lauderdale County twice a week, depending on what they are willing to pay for such services.
 Tr.
 1054.
-It is both reasonable and fair to provide residents with such a choice.
+It is both reasonable and fair to provide residents of the PAA with such a choice.
 Both Mr. Herrington and Dr. Martin testified that they are satisfied with the level of service which they are currently provided by Lauderdale County.
 Tr.
 1056, 1102-03.

-6. Septic Tank Usage Within Parcel 1 Does Not Warrant Annexation.
+6. Septic Tank Usage Within the PAA Does Not Warrant Annexation.